 Pros

-- Pretty straightforward and covers most common needs
+- Straightforward tool covers common needs

-- Can test IDS (intrusion detection systems)
+- Can test intrusion detection systems (IDS)

 - Supports files for input and output